Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Experiments

 \subsection{Ablation and Analysis}

-A comprehensive evaluation of our method is provided in Appendix.A, where we analyze robustness under various settings.
-Specifically, we examine the effects of altering the backbone encoder \textit{$F_{emb}$}, the number of reference images per object (\textit{N}), the number of personalized objects (\textit{P}) in the dataset, the detection threshold ($\tau$), semantic category ($k_p$) and the name ($n_p$) of the personalized objects.
+A comprehensive analysis of our method is provided in Appendix.A, where we analyze robustness under various settings.
+Specifically, we examine the effects of altering the backbone encoder \textit{$F_{emb}$}, the number of reference images per object (\textit{N}), the number of personalized objects (\textit{P}) in the dataset, the detection threshold ($\tau$) and the name ($n_p$) of the personalized objects.

+In the following subsection, we additionally examine the robustness of our approach with respect to a requirement introduced by our framework, namely the semantic category $k_p$ assigned to each object (see Section~\ref{sec:extraction}).